 Ken Smith's Textile Art

-index.htm about.htm artworks.htm bark.htm Character Cloth Dolls.htm Fabric collage.htm faces.htm layering.htm Machine Embroidery.htm silk_painting.htm Wearable Art.htm WorkshopsCourses.htm School_Plays.htm school_plays_2.htm
+index.htm about.htm artworks.htm bark.htm Character Cloth Dolls.htm Fabric collage.htm faces.htm layering.htm Machine Embroidery.htm Silk_Painting-and_Shibori.htm Wearable Art.htm WorkshopsCourses.htm School_Plays.htm school_plays_2.htm

-Textile Fibre Forum in 2003.
-This began as a
+Issue #71 of Textile Fibre Forum in 2003.
+This piece began as a demonstration

-Some images may be enlarged twice.
-Click on the thumbnail to enlarge.
+the thumbnail.
+Some images may be enlarged twice: click on the thumbnail

 All links appear in blue (but not navy).